NativeScript/android-v8/README.md

 The output folder is called `dist` and it's created at `v8` root level.

-# HOW TO CREATE A NEW PATCH file
+### HOW TO CREATE A NEW PATCH file

 git diff 04a2 b36f > patch.diff

+### What to do next

+* Copy the files from the **v8/dist** folder in the corresponding folder in [android-runtime](https://github.com/NativeScript/android-runtime/tree/master/test-app/runtime/src/main/libs)
+* Update the **v8-versions.json** file in the [android-runtime root folder](https://github.com/NativeScript/android-runtime/blob/master/v8-versions.json)
+* Update the **settings.json** file in [android-runtime/build-artifacts/project-template-gradle](https://github.com/NativeScript/android-runtime/tree/master/build-artifacts/project-template-gradle/settings.json)
+* Replace all the needed header and inspector files in the repo.
+The following [article](https://github.com/NativeScript/android-runtime/blob/master/docs/extending-inspector.md) might be helpful